 CRONIMET rejects any form of corruption.
 In order to identify critical positions in the company, a horizontal compliance risk analysis is carried out regularly.
 The risk of corruption in various business areas exists in principle in many business activities.
+However, the probability of occurrence is very low.
 CRONIMET has succeeded in further reducing the risk through the measures explicitly implemented to avoid corruption.
 As the whole CRONIMET Holding Group was evaluated, the total percentage of operations assessed for risks related to corruption is 100 %.
 The assessment includes a risk based business partner screening, extensive review of evidence relating to the counterparty's financial disclosures, as well as internal controls in the area of contract management and margin spread.
 Selected business partners are checked on a risk basis.
 The implemented controls take effect for every transaction that is created in SAP.